Vico Ortiz: Personal life

-Ortiz is non-binary and uses they/them pronouns in English and elle/le/e in Spanish.
+Ortiz is non-binary.
+They use they/them pronouns in English and elle/le/e in Spanish.
 In an episode of the podcast Gender Reveal, they identified as genderfluid as well as non-binary, comparing their gender to a waterbed, "constantly moving, but in a fun way".

-They are a drag king going by "Vico Suave".
+Ortiz performs as a drag king named "Vico Suave".
 Their character takes inspiration from both their Hispanic/Caribbean and American culture, as well as "men who are comfortable with their femininity", such as Ricky Martin, Marc Anthony and Bad Bunny.
 They have another drag king persona named AJ when performing with their boy band the Backstreet Butches.
 Ortiz's drag king career started when a friend convinced them to participate in a show before they even knew what drag was.

+In July 2023, Ortiz revealed they are in a polyamorous relationship and shared photos of their partners.

-Ortiz is an activist in subjects such as Puerto Rican federal voting rights, anti-racism and gender neutrality in the Spanish language.
+Ortiz is an activist in subjects such as Puerto Rican federal voting rights, anti-racism, and gender neutrality in the Spanish language.